-Two states, three NYC boros, one national park
+Two states, three NYC boroughs, one national park

-Gateway, a national park with areas in two states and three New York City boroughs, includes a wide diversity of resources.
+Gateway, a national park in Brooklyn, Queens, Staten Island, and New Jersey, includes a wide diversity of resources.
 These places tell the stories of our nation's defense, the golden age of aviation, maritime safety, public recreation and natural resource protection.

 These were also ideal locations for forts and airfields defending New York from possible invasion or attack.
 The idea of using these areas for human recreation and wildlife conservation came later.
 New York City government set aside Jacob Riis Park for beachgoers and built Jamaica Bay Wildlife Refuge from former landfill.
 Sandy Hook became a beachcomber's destination only as Fort Hancock began to wind down.

 For a closer look at these places, click the links below.
 You can also find out more about Gateway on our stories page.